gbv/jskos-server/README.md

 }
 ```

 The JWT has to be provided as a Bearer token in the authentication header, e.g. `Authentication: Bearer <token>`.
-Currently, all authorized endpoints will be accessible (although `PUT`/`PATCH`/`DELETE` are limited to the user who created the object), but later it will be possible to set scopes for certain users (see [#47](https://github.com/gbv/jskos-server/issues/47)).
+Currently, all authorized endpoints will be accessible (although `PUT`/`PATCH`/`DELETE` are limited to the user who created the object by default), but later it will be possible to set scopes for certain users (see [#47](https://github.com/gbv/jskos-server/issues/47)).

-Additional options for `auth`:
+Note about previous additional options for `auth`:
-- `postAuthRequired`: boolean (default `true`) - whether authentication is required to POST a mapping
+- `postAuthRequired`: now covered by `mappings.create.auth`
-- `whitelist`: array (default `null`) - a list of allowed user URIs (if given, all other users will be denied access)
+- `whitelist`: now covered by `identities`
-- `allowCrossUserEditing`: boolean (default `false`) - whether to allow users to edit or delete another user's data
+- `allowCrossUserEditing`: now covered by `mappings.update.crossUser` and `mappings.delete.crossUser`

 ### Data Import
 JSKOS Server provides a script to import JSKOS data into the database.
 Right now, mappings, terminologies (concept schemes), concepts, concordances, and annotations, in JSON (array only) or [NDJSON](http://ndjson.org) format are supported.